The world of Minority Report is about to be unlocked, and the key is inside your phone

 So far they’ve worked with multiple airlines on pilot projects to do just this such as American Airlines and Lufthansa.

-What NewAer is tapping into is an old idea left beside the wayside by phone makers which used to be pretty interesting.
+What NewAer is tapping into an old idea left by the wayside by phone makers which used to be pretty interesting.
 It meant you could use your phone like a little server, broadcasting information.
 In the distant past Nokia had an app called Sensor which could broadcast a little web page about yourself to those nearby.
 It was almost like a hyper-location-based Tinder which could work inside in underground bar, far from 3G.

 Today we have NFC for similar applications, but this technology is locked down by Apple for their payment system.
 NewAer can now open up this up by allowing Bluetooth to work like NFC.

-At the demo, Mathews had the Kiosk app set up to receive data under one foot distance for assigning guest’s Facebook profiles to the little circular iBeacon.
+At the demo, Mathews had the Kiosk app set up to receive data under one foot of distance for assigning guest’s Facebook profiles to the little circular iBeacon.
 Literally a small plastic circle.
 I could assign my Facebook ID to this bit of plastic and walk around the room trying out various applications.
 The best part, of course, was having my ID signed to my favourite drink at the bar.
 NFC can’t do this but Bluetooth can.

 Where it gets really interesting is when you make NewAer Kiosk work on a smartphone to turn it into an iBeacon.
 That means you could either ask your users to download an application or have the NewAer SDK embedded inside an existing application.
 Developers can download the SDK for free at ProximityPlatform online or develop their own web interactions after downloading Kiosk in the iTunes store.
 NewAer acts as an iBeacon that can wake up a mobile phone, even when the app is closed by the user.
-Kiosk runs on an iPad, the 4th Gen Apple TV and Raspberry Pi 3 with to drive digital signage inside of spaces.
+Kiosk runs on an iPad, the 4th Gen Apple TV and Raspberry Pi 3 to drive digital signage inside of spaces.
 Its investors include Intel Capital and Telekom Ventures.

 The disruption NewAer presages could be transformational.
 Right now Apple has iBeacon and Google has Eddystone.
 Dozens of companies make beacons which are $15-33 devices built on that ecosystem.
 Both of these competitors require those beacons to be placed in stores and both wake up the user phone – effectively spamming them.
 The whole area has more or less failed.